Data Lake vs Data Warehouse - 5 Key Differences Between Both

 1. Data in Data Lakes is stored in its native format

 Data can be loaded faster and accessed quicker since it does not need to go through an initial transformation process.
-For traditional relational databases, data would need to processed and manipulated before being stored.
+For traditional relational databases, data would need to be processed and manipulated before being stored.

 2. Data in Data Lakes can be accessed flexibly